devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Patch Manager uses patch baselines, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
 You can install patches on a regular basis by scheduling patching to run as a Systems Manager Maintenance Window task.
 You can also install patches individually or to large groups of instances by using Amazon EC2 tags.
 For each auto-approval rule that you create, you can specify an auto-approval delay.
 This delay is the number of days of wait after the patch was released, before the patch is automatically approved for patching.
 - A patch group is an optional means of organizing instances for patching.
 Patch groups can help you avoid deploying patches to the wrong set of instances.
 They can also help you avoid deploying patches before they have been adequately tested.
 You create a patch group by using Amazon EC2 tags.
 - AWS Systems Manager Automation provides several runbooks with pre-defined steps that you can use to perform common tasks like restarting one or more EC2 instances or creating an Amazon Machine Image (AMI).
 A Systems Manager Automation runbook defines the actions that Systems Manager performs on your managed instances and other AWS resources when an automation runs.
 A runbook contains one or more steps that run in sequential order.
 Each step is built around a single action.
 Output from one step can be used as input in a later step.
+- AWS Systems Manager State Manager is primarily used as a secure and scalable configuration management service that automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define.
 - Session Manager is a fully managed AWS Systems Manager capability.
 With Session Manager, you can manage your Amazon Elastic Compute Cloud (Amazon EC2) instances, edge devices, and on-premises servers and virtual machines (VMs).
 You can use either an interactive one-click browser-based shell or the AWS Command Line Interface (AWS CLI).
 Session Manager provides secure and auditable node management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
 - AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 If you plan to use Systems Manager to manage on-premises servers and virtual machines (VMs) in what is called a hybrid environment, you must create an IAM role for those resources to communicate with the Systems Manager service.